 Making matters worse, citizen satisfaction with U.S. Federal Government services continues to fall.
 In 2020, satisfaction fell 4.4 percent to 65.1 according to the American Customer Satisfaction Index.
 This is the third consecutive year that saw citizen satisfaction decline, with the federal government scoring at its lowest level since 2015.

 Certainly, improvements have been made by deploying technology solutions and improving management processes.
-But there’s one area that needs attention across agencies that could vastly improve customer satisfaction—the employee experience for the federal workforce.
+But there’s one area that needs attention across agencies that could vastly improve customer satisfaction—the employee experience (EX) for the federal workforce.

 When federal agency leaders fail to focus on the employee experience, it leads to downstream negative effects on citizens.
 The federal worker who doesn’t feel valued and is unhappy isn’t likely to be motivated to help someone navigate complicated problems with their Social Security and Medicare benefits.